 As laws evolve, it’s difficult for people to understand or access dispensaries when they’ve purchased it from friends and families in their neighborhood for generations.
 As a social justice cause, it’s important to remind law enforcement that there are stratas where the legal system and legal framework for cannabis does not help everyone.

 Another aspect is that if you’re a lawyer, doctor, psychotherapist, government employee, or someone of a higher socioeconomic status, you may not want to be seen in a local dispensary.
 You may not want to publicly reveal that you consume cannabis because we still have perceptions around it.
 It can be seen as less of a risk to illegally purchase cannabis than to purchase it legally from a dispensary.
 There are people who just don’t have the comfort level to go into dispensaries.
+Plus, dispensaries push THC when BD is also viable and may be more appropriate for the issue or need of the customer.
+Try Ezra’s online store.
+There’s Extra Strength CBD as well as Universal Toner, which has trace THC and can help with everything from pain to sleep to skin issues (topical.)

 Law enforcement do its job